Newspaper Caricatures about the Henry Ward Beecher Trial

 Language of Materials

 A selective collection of newspaper caricatures, cartoons, sketches and portraits of the Beecher family especially related to the scandalous adultery trial in 1875 involving the Reverend Henry Ward Beecher and Mrs. Elizabeth Tilton.
 Beecher was the younger brother of Harriet Beecher Stowe, author of “Uncle Tom’s Cabin.”
 The entire Beecher family was involved in the abolition cause.
-The collection contained in this bound volume is an interesting insight into the public opinion of the era through the drawings.
+The collection of illustrations bound in this volume are an interesting evidence of the public opinion of the era.

 Immediate Source of Acquisition

 Unknown February 4, 1893

 “Pictorial History of the Beecher-Tilton Scandal.
 Its Origin Progress and Trial.
 Illustrated with Fifty Engravings from Accurate Sketches.”
 Unknown Author.
 New York: Frank Leslie, 1875.

 - Adultery trials

 - Tilton, Theodore, 1835-1907.